denten-books/plain-text/main.md

 ### Materialism
 Marxism, media archeology, pam smith.
 The logic of pragmatic literary theory, by definition, is necessarily a species of materialism, which looks to.
 A corrective to Marxist materialism that views materialism as representation of such.
+Superstratum and substratum.
+Surface and depth.
+A corrective to Marxism.
+Respond to @marcus.

+In viewing text as merely surface phenomenon, we are in danger losing .
+Email as intertext seems rhizomatic and decantralized.
+But, yet at the layer of infrastructure (routers, switches, service providers) it is highily hierarchichal.
+Understanding that underlying structure of infomration helps us expose the flows of power and control.
+We can understand how censorhip happens.
+Or surveilance.

 Media archeology.
 Actual archeology though.
 Unix operating systems that run everything from super computers, televisions, and mobile phones.
 Excavating text through the kernel.
 Discovering latent tools, practices, and forms of textuality still extent on the device.